mike-scott/osfoundries/src/content/product.md

 and maintain secure, OTA updatable connected devices.

-The microPlatforms are configurable, small footprint, open source software for building connected devices, whether they are based on microcontrollers, advanced multi-core SoCs, or combinations of these.
+The microPlatforms are configurable, small footprint, open source software for building connected devices, based on microcontrollers, advanced multi-core SoCs, or both.
 Whether you're making a remote sensor, smart light, appliance, robot, drone, or self-driving car, the microPlatforms provide a proven, tested platform to build upon.

-Open Source Foundries offers a per-product (not per-unit) subscription service to the latest microPlatform updates to enable you to maintain your product with the latest security fixes, updates, and new functionality throughout its lifetime.
+Open Source Foundries offers a per-product (not per-unit) subscription service to the latest microPlatform updates to enable you to maintain your product with the latest security fixes, updates and new functionality throughout its lifetime.
 There's no lock-in, and public releases are available, typically once or twice a year.